Performance Benchmarks

 Codec Performance

-MyraCodec vs SBE, FlatBuffers, Kryo, and Avro
+MyraCodec vs SBE, FlatBuffers, Kryo, and Avro.

-Decode Throughput (ops/sec)
+Decode Throughput (ops/s)

-Order book snapshot decoding - higher is better
+Order book snapshot decoding - higher is better.

-Encode Throughput (ops/sec)
+Encode Throughput (ops/s)

-Order book snapshot encoding - higher is better
+Order book snapshot encoding - higher is better.

 Codec Benchmark Summary